ainaaisya/ainaaisya/README.md

 ### 3. Launch the Servers

+Start one or more servers using the `MD5CrackerServerMain` class.
+Each server will listen for client requests and perform hash cracking tasks.

-Run one or more servers to handle hash-cracking tasks.
-Use this command to start the server, replacing `<port>` with a port number (like `1099`):
+Run the server with the following command, replacing `<port>` with the desired port number (e.g., 1099):

 ```bash
 java MD5CrackerServerMain
 ```

-When the server starts, you will need to enter:
+When prompted, provide the following details for each server:
-- The hash you want to crack.
+- **Hash to crack**
-- The length of the password.
+- **Password length**
-- The number of threads to use.
+- **Number of threads**
-- The server's address.
-- The server's port.
+- **Server address**
+- **Server port**

 ### 4. Run the Client

-Run the client program to connect to the servers and start cracking the hash.
-Use this command:
+Execute the client application to connect to the servers and initiate the hash-cracking process.

+Run the client with:

 ```bash
 java MD5CrackerClient
 ```

-The client will ask you to enter:
+When prompted, provide the following inputs:
-- **MD5 hash**: The hash you want to crack.
+- **MD5 hash to crack**: The hash you want to decrypt.
-- **Password length**: The length of the password (2 to 5 characters).
+- **Password length**: Length of the password (2 to 5 characters).
-- **Number of threads**: The number of threads to use (1 to 10).
+- **Number of threads**: Number of threads for computation (1 to 10).
-- **Number of servers**: How many servers to connect to (1 or 2).
+- **Number of servers**: Total servers to connect to (1 or 2).

-For each server, you also need to provide:
+For each server, input:
-- **Server address**: For example, `localhost`.
+- **Server address**: The server's address (e.g., `localhost`).
-- **Server port**: The port number the server is using.
+- **Server port**: The port the server is listening on.

-### 5. See the Results
+### 5. View the Results

-The client will show you the results from the servers, including:
-- The cracked password (if found).
+The client will display results from each connected server, including the cracked password (if found) and the time taken for the computation.
-- The time it took to crack the hash.

 ### 6. Stop the Application

-Once the client finishes, it will stop on its own.
-If you want to stop the servers, press `Ctrl+C` in the terminal.
+Once the client displays results, the application terminates automatically.
+If needed, stop the servers by interrupting the terminal process (e.g., `Ctrl+C`).

-## Troubleshooting Tips
+## Troubleshooting

-- Make sure the RMI registry is running before starting the servers.
+- Ensure that the RMI registry is running before starting the servers.
-- Check that the server address and port match what you entered in the client.
+- Verify that the server address and port match the details entered in the client.
-- If you have network issues, ensure that firewalls aren’t blocking RMI communication.
+- Check for firewall or network issues that may block RMI communication.

 ## Notes

--The application supports up to two servers.
+- The application supports up to two servers.
 If additional servers are required, the code can be modified accordingly.
--Ensure that the input MD5 hash and other parameters are valid to avoid unexpected errors.
+- Ensure that the input MD5 hash and other parameters are valid to avoid unexpected errors.

 ## Acknowledgment

--This project was developed by Aina Aisya in collaboration with an incredible team.
+This project was developed by Aina Aisya in collaboration with an incredible team.
 I took the lead and contributed significantly to the overall code, ensuring the success of this application.
 Special thanks to my amazing teammates Jacyntha Eleanor, Anrianih Yusof, Nurul Fatihah, and Nur Izzatul Natasha from Universiti Malaysia Sarawak (UNIMAS) for their invaluable support and contributions.

 ## License

--This project is open-source and free to use.
+This project is open-source and free to use.
 Contributions and improvements are welcome.